v0.06 06/17/2026

 } D3D12DDI_USER_DEFINED_ANNOTATION_FUNCS_0121;

 Drivers are expected to embed runtime marker EventIDs in GPU crash reports to enable the runtime to associate those IDs with corresponding marker data.
-This correlation allows the runtime to include relevant marker information in the GPU dump.
+This correlation allows the runtime to include relevant marker information in the crash dump.
 Access to runtime marker data is provided to drivers to support decoding by IHV tools.
 Drivers may disregard this data if such decoding is not required.

 Unlike marker EventIDs, device object names are optional and may be included only if the driver manages the associated device object name data.